-The California Manual on Uniform Traffic Control Devices (CA MUTCD) states that a School Zone is defined as a "designated roadway segment approaching, adjacent to, and beyond school buildings or grounds, or along which school related activities occur".1 School Zones can be designated under a local or state statute and must include School Zone signage to identify the beginning of the School Zone as noted in Figure 1.
-School Zones can include roadways up to 1,000 feet from school grounds.2 School Zones include streets with speed limits of 25 mph when children are present as defined by California law.3 A local jurisdiction, by ordinance or resolution, may reduce the speed limit within a School Zone to 20 or 15 mph up to 500 feet from the school.4 In 2021, for example, the City of San Mateo passed a resolution to reduce speed limits in school zones to 15 mph.
-5 Guidance on signage and pavement markings within designated School Zones is provided later in this guidebook.
+The California Manual on Uniform Traffic Control Devices (CA MUTCD) states that a School Zone is defined as a "designated roadway segment approaching, adjacent to, and beyond school buildings or grounds, or along which school related activities occur".
+School Zones can be designated under a local or state statute and must include School Zone signage to identify the beginning of the School Zone as noted in Figure 2.4 School Zones can include roadways up to 1,000 feet from school grounds.
+5

+School Zones include streets with speed limits of 25 mph when children are present as defined by California law.6 A local jurisdiction, by ordinance or resolution, may reduce the speed limit within a School Zone to 20 or 15 mph up to 500 feet from the school.7 In 2021, for example, the City of San Mateo passed a resolution to reduce speed limits in school zones to 15 mph.8 Guidance on speed limits, signage and pavement markings within designated School Zones is provided in Section 3 of this guidebook.

-Figure 1.
+Figure 2.
 School Zone Signage (CA MUTCD)